 - Put away the priceless

-Pups have an unerring sense of the most expensive or personally cherished items in your home.
-They will always be drawn to those things; it’s apparently some sort of dog rule.
+Pups can seem to be drawn to the most expensive or personally cherished items in your home.
+It’s apparently some sort of dog rule.
 Put things away until the pup is older, calmer, and more predictable.
 Yes, yes, they need to learn not to chew your stuff but they can learn that just as well on an inexpensive chair as an antique one.

 - Lead them not into temptation

 Pups love wicker (Look!
 Indoor sticks!), fabrics, anything that can be shaken or unstuffed (shaken and unstuffed?
 BLISS!) your shoes, garbage cans, remote controls and anything else that crunches, unravels, unstuffs and/or smells like you.
 Just put things away for now.
 Save you and your pup the wear-and-tear.
 It’s not cheating to remove the removable; it’s sensible.
-If you cannot put items away, consider applying an anti-chew spray prophylactically (test on a small area before applying).
+If you cannot put items away, consider applying a thin layer of liquid hand soap or an anti-chew spray prophylactically (test on a small area before applying liberally).
 Once your pup has grown up a bit, you can bring things back.
 Until then, taking the easy route is – well – easier.

 These five tricks help me get through the puppy chewing stage with my good humor, my stuff and my bond to the pup intact.
 And that’s a win/win for all concerned.